DreamOfTheRedChamber/system-design-interviews/netty.md

 ### Blocking vs non-blocking
 * After IO calling thread invokes IO execution thread, whether the IO calling thread gets proactively waiting or passively waiting.
-	- If proactively waiting (e.g. use a while block to constantly check), then it is blocking
+	- If proactively waiting (e.g. use a while block to constantly check, thus consuming CPU cycle), then it is blocking
 	- If reactively waiting (e.g. Register an event and fall into sleep)

 #### Synchronous blocking